-How powerful do you need it to be?
+What do you need it to do?

 Does it have all the software you need included?

 If the software that comes with the computer is a trial version, this normally means you will have to pay for the full version when the trial expires.
-This is normally a month after you first register it.
+This is typically a month after you first register it.